OmniLayer/spec/README.md

 1. Transaction type = 3 for "send all" (32-bit unsigned integer, 4 bytes)
 2. Currency identifier = 1 for Mastercoin (32-bit unsigned integer, 4 bytes)
 3. Amount to transfer = 100,000,000,000 (1000.00000000 Mastercoins) (64-bit unsigned integer, 8 bytes, should not exceed number owned, but if it does, assume user is transferring all of them)
-4. Currency ID of Payees = 6 for Quantum Miner Shares (32-bit unsigned integer, 4 bytes)
+4. Currency ID of Payees = 6 for Quantum Miner Tokens (32-bit unsigned integer, 4 bytes)

 Note that this transaction is very similar to "simple send", with just one extra field.
-The protocol will split up the 1000 MSC among the shareholders, according to how many shares they have.
+The protocol will split up the 1000 MSC among the investors, according to how many tokens they have.

 Another use-case for this transaction type would be a giveaway, where someone wants to raise interest in their new coin or property by giving some away to everyone who owns (for instance) Mastercoins.